 What is a Pasmo card?

-Pasmo cards are prepaid train cards.
-You can use them on the Tokyo metropolitan area’s subways, trains, buses, and streetcars.
+Pasmo cards are one of the many types of prepaid train cards available in Japan.
+You can use Pasmos on the Tokyo metropolitan area’s subways, trains, buses, and streetcars — as well as in many other regions of Japan.
 They are easy to use, and their coverage is great: They work on both JR (Japan Railways) and private train lines.

 How to use a Pasmo card